The 5 Rules of Git Branching for High-Velocity Teams

 - run: npm run build

-I have been on exactly one team that decided branch protection was "too much process" and that everyone was senior enough to self-police.
-It lasted about three weeks before someone pushed a syntax error to main on a Friday afternoon and the on-call person spent their evening fixing it.
-We added branch protection the following Monday.
+I wrote about a real incident where missing branch protection led to a force-push disaster in my post-mortem on a disastrous git merge.
+Been on exactly one team that decided protection rules were "too much process" and that everyone was senior enough to self-police.
+Lasted about three weeks before someone pushed a syntax error to main on a Friday afternoon and the on-call person spent their evening fixing it.
+Protection rules went on the following Monday.

-I don't care if you are doing GitFlow, GitHub Flow, or TBD.
-The single highest-impact thing you can do is make your changes smaller.
+Don't care what branching model you use.
+The single highest-impact practice is making changes smaller.
 A 50-line PR gets reviewed in ten minutes and merges cleanly.
-A 2,000-line PR sits in review for a week, collects nitpick comments, and becomes a merge conflict nightmare.
+A 2,000-line PR sits in review for a week, accumulates nitpick comments, and becomes a merge conflict disaster.

+Harder than it sounds.
+Breaking a large feature into small, independently shippable pieces requires thinking about work differently.
+Not "build the whole thing and submit it" but "what's the smallest change that moves us forward and leaves the codebase working?"
 Sometimes that means shipping backend changes before the frontend is ready.
-Sometimes it means adding a database migration in one PR and the code that uses it in the next.
-Sometimes it means merging code that is technically dead until a flag is flipped.
+Sometimes it means adding a database migration in one PR and the code that uses it in another.
+Sometimes it means merging code that's technically dead until a flag gets flipped.

-It feels slower in the moment.
-It's faster overall.
-I am convinced of this even though I still catch myself building too much before opening a PR sometimes.
+Feels slower while you're doing it.
+Faster overall.
+Convinced of this even though I still catch myself building too much before opening a PR.

-I have gone back and forth on this more than I'd like to admit.
-For years I was a rebase purist โ linear history, clean graph, git bisect works perfectly.
-I would get annoyed at merge commits cluttering up the log.
+Gone back and forth on this more than I'd like to admit.
+For years: rebase purist.
+Linear history, clean graph, git bisect works perfectly.
+Got annoyed at merge commits cluttering the log.

-For keeping a feature branch up to date with main, I still prefer rebase.
+For keeping a feature branch current with main:

 git fetch origin